Ready Mix Concrete (RMC) for Modern Construction

 Q. What is ready mix concrete?

 Ans.
-Concrete manufactured in a plant and delivered ready to use.
+It is concrete that is manufactured in a plant and delivered to the site in a ready-to-use condition.